black-tea / swarm-of-scooters

 - Example of how to structure a workshop in R. Originally for "Introduction to R + OSM", State of the Map Conference, October 2018☆24Updated 6 years ago

-- Dockerfiles for Geocomputation☆40Updated 2 weeks ago
+- Pet Containers for Data Scientists☆10Updated 2 years ago